Front Page Detectives

 Alongside Wozab, Kerry met with two other male friends that she had known from the family's time in Cerritos, the friends having also moved to Fullerton.
 They were Michael Cruz and Troy LeClear.
 Together, they visited Ice Cream Castle at the corner of Euclid and Roscrans, a small strip mall area in the city, and after a time, Kerry told her friends that she wanted to return home to wash her shoes, a white pair of Vans.
 She said that she may go and visit the local horse stables afterward.

-Kerry rode on the handlebars of Wozab's bike back home, being said to have had a huge crush on the young man.
+Kerry, who is said to have had a huge crush on Wozab, rode on the handlebars of his bike back home.
 Perhaps Wozab felt protective of her, with Kerry telling him that a "creep" had been following her.
 Wozab dropped her off at the corner of Parks Rd and Peacock Lane around 4 p.m., within viewing distance of the Patterson home.

 She was never seen alive again.